wellecks/llmstep/README.md

   exact h (Nat.le_succ _) -- llmstep "exact"
 ```

+`llmstep` checks the language model suggestions in Lean, and highlights those that are valid and/or close the proof.\
 By default, `llmstep` uses a language model finetuned on Mathlib4 extracted with [LeanDojo](https://zenodo.org/record/8040110), and
 [supports other LMs](#language-model).